 - 1. Assist in lifting and carrying injured and/or ill persons to and from the ambulance. - 2.
-Engage in pushing and/or pulling to assist in extrication of a patient pinned beneath or inside a vehicle, and in vehicles with electrical hazards. - 3.
-Walk, stand, lift, carry, and balance in excess of 125 pounds without assistance, (250 pounds with assistance) while lifting, pulling, pushing and carrying a patient. - 4.
-Stoop, kneel, bend, crouch or crawl on uneven terrain to gain access to a patient. - 5.
+Engage in pushing and/or pulling to assist in extricating a patient pinned beneath or inside a vehicle, and in vehicles with electrical hazards. - 3.
+Walk, stand, lift, carry, and balance in excess of 125 pounds without assistance (250 pounds with assistance) while lifting, pulling, pushing, and carrying a patient. - 4.
+Stoop, kneel, bend, crouch, or crawl on uneven terrain to gain access to a patient. - 5.
 Climb stairs, hillsides, and ladders to gain access to a patient. - 6.
-Communicate verbally in person, via telephone and radio equipment. - 7.
+Communicate verbally in person, via telephone, and radio equipment. - 7.
 Work in chaotic environments with loud noises and flashing lights. - 8.
 Perform patient assessments, implement treatment, and calculate weight and volume ratios under threatening time constraints. - 9.
-Work effectively in low light, confined spaces, extreme environmental conditions and other dangerous environments while remaining calm. - 10.
+Work effectively in low light, confined spaces, extreme environmental conditions, and other dangerous environments while remaining calm. - 10.
 Locate the scene of an emergency by reading maps and responding safely and quickly to the location as directed by the dispatcher while observing traffic ordinances. - 11.
 Perform fine motor movements to perform IV insertion and surgical procedures within the paramedic's Scope of Practice while in stressful situations and under threatening time constraints. - 12.
 Perform major motor movements as required to operate the ambulance stretcher, long spine board, Kendrick's Extrication Device, scoop stretcher, traction splint, long bone immobilization devices, etc.

-ADMISSION REQUIREMENTS
+ADMISSION REQUIREMENTS ADMISSION POLICY

-1. ADMISSION POLICY:
+1. Complete the Paramedic Program application (available on the Kiamichi Tech website)

-- a.
-Complete the Paramedic Program application (available on NWTC website: www.nwtech.edu).
-Applicants who misrepresent/omit information on the application become ineligible for admission or are subject to dismissal after admission has been granted. - b.
-Must be a registered EMT. - c.
-Student must have a current AHA BLS Health Care Provider card or Red Cross equivalent. - d.
-Documentation of childhood immunization, and Hepatitis B (recommended), influenza, and negative PPD (tuberculosis) within the last 12 months.
-This section must be completed before entering the clinical setting (some clinical sites may require additional information and/or immunizations.) - e.
-Tuition/financial arrangements must be made prior to enrollment. - f.
-Successful completion of Work Keys Curriculum Test and Learning Styles Assessment. - g.
-Successful Interview process / letter of acceptance - h.
-Submit a current National Registry of EMT's (NREMT) or State EMT registry/certification card. - i.
+- 2. Applicants who misrepresent or omit information on the application become ineligible for admission or are subject to dismissal after admission has been granted. - 3.
+Must be a registered EMT. - 4.
+Student must have a current AHA BLS Health Care Provider card or Red Cross equivalent. - 5.
+Documentation of childhood immunization, Hepatitis B (recommended), influenza, and a negative PPD (tuberculosis) test within the last 12 months.
+This section must be completed before entering the clinical setting (some clinical sites may require additional information and/or immunizations). - 6.
+Tuition/financial arrangements must be made prior to enrollment. - 7.
+Successful completion of the WorkKeys Curriculum Test and Learning Styles Assessment. - 8.
+Successful interview process / letter of acceptance. - 9.
+Submit a current National Registry of EMT's (NREMT) or State EMT registry/certification card. - 10.
 Students must be 18 years old when the program ends to take the NREMT exam.

-2. APPLICATION REVIEW / NOTIFICATION
+APPLICATION REVIEW / NOTIFICATION

-Applicants whose files are completed by November 3, 2023, will be considered for admission by the Kiamichi Tech Paramedic Program.
+Applicants whose files are completed by November 15, 2024, will be considered for admission by the Kiamichi Tech Paramedic Program.
 Notification of the committee's action will be made by letter or email prior to beginning the Paramedic course.